 Backcountry Cross Country Skis for Skiing Off the Tracks

 Out of the three styles that cross country skiing has to offer, backcountry is the original version and the most adventurous.
-Different from classic and skate skis, which are best used on groomed trails, backcountry skis, also called cross country touring skis, are most at home in fresh snow.
-Trips across snow covered fields and valleys are a few common areas that skiers like to explore.
-Experienced skiers enjoy longer trips, where they sometimes spend the night in cabins.
-While recreational cross country skiers find great joy in the sport as a hobby or exercise.
+Different from classic and skate skis, which are best used on groomed trails, backcountry skis, also called cross country touring skis, are at home in fresh or at least untouched snow.
+Snow-covered fields and valleys are common areas that backcountry skiers like to explore.
+Experienced skiers enjoy longer trips, and sometimes spend the night in cabins.
+Recreational cross country skiers, instead, find great joy in skiing just for a few hours in the backcountry as a nature experience or exercise.

 What Size Should Backcountry Cross Country Skis Be?

 Backcountry cross country skis should be approximately 15-25 cm longer than the skiers’ total height.
 The long skis provide a large surface area to prevent them from sinking into the snow.
-For more experienced or heavier skiers, it is common that they choose a ski at the longer end of the scale.
+For more experienced or heavier skiers, it is common to choose a ski at the longer end of the scale.
 The width of the skis can be decided by the general snow conditions in your area.
-Wider skis are more suitable in fresh, soft snow, while narrower skis perform better on firmer snow cover.
+Wider skis are more suitable in fresh, soft snow, while narrower skis perform better on firmer snow.